sematext/docs/docs/synthetics/sync-user-journey-scripts.md

     Any spaces are ignored, so feel free to add spaces for readability.

-3. If you are adding a new script and want to automatically create a new Browser Monitor, the first line of the script must contain a special comment with the only App ID.
+3. If you are adding a new script and want to automatically create a new Browser Monitor, the first line of the script must contain a special comment with only the App ID.
+If you are adding a new script and you specify monitor ID(s) as well then the corresponding monitor(s) will be updated with this script.
 Example: `//appId=398`.
 The monitor will be created with the following values:

       - Monitor name = name of the script file